Tag: Local Authorities

 Mr Hunt said the reviews formed part of the Government’s strategy to reduce delayed transfers of care (DToCs) and free-up hospital beds in advance of this coming winter.

 “Last year there were 2.25m delayed discharges, up 24.5% from 1.81m in the previous year,” said the health secretary.
-“The Government are clear that no-one should stay in a hospital … Read More »
+“The Government are clear that no-one should stay … Read More »

 The Government has indicated that it will start to “increasingly scrutinise” local authority performance and look at putting in incentives – or non-incentives – to encourage them to “step up to the mark” when it comes to effective health and care integration.